 I am a landlord interested in renting to a voucher holder.
 Can you tell me how the process works?

-What happens if when I applied I did not meet the preference but later on I do meet the preference for living and/or working in AlbemarleCounty?
+What happens if when I applied for a Housing Choice Voucher I did not meet the preference, but later on I do meet the preference for living and/or working in AlbemarleCounty?

 If any of your information changes, you must submit it, in writing, promptly to the office.
 Any changes that affect preferences will be updated and the application will be put on the appropriate list.
 Clients that did not meet the preference but do later will be put into the poole of applicants that meet the preference.
 Applicants that initially met the preference but then do not, will have their application put in the general pool of applicants.
 Preference verification will be completed at the time an application is pulled to be offered a voucher.
 Those that are called for a voucher for those that meet the preference but do not meet the preference will have their application returned to the waiting list and will be offered an application once those that meet the preference have been offered assistance.